Frequently asked questions

 – Approval of annual financial statements, including P&L,

 – Distribution of profit (including payment (declaration) of dividends) in accordance with the fiscal year's results.

 The AGM participants may consider other issues under their mandate at the meeting.
 The attendees usually approve related party transactions.
 If necessary, they also approve amendments to the Articles of Association and internal documents regulating the operations of Moscow Exchange's corporate management bodies.

 - How do shareholders determine the form of the AGM?

 The Supervisory Board determines the form of the shareholder meeting when deciding on calling the meeting.

-The AGM should be in presentia.
-Issues relating to election to the Supervisory Board or Revision Commission, approval of a company auditor, approval of annual reporting and financial statements, and/or distribution of profit, must be discussed in presentia (not in absentia).
+The AGM should be in presentia as issues relating to election to the Supervisory Board or Revision Commission, approval of a company auditor, approval of annual reporting and financial statements, and/or distribution of profit, must be discussed in presentia (not in absentia).

-The Supervisory Board may invite shareholders to meet in presentia to adopt resolutions on other issues depending on the importance the issues to shareholders.
+The Supervisory Board may invite shareholders to meet in absentia to adopt resolutions on other issues depending on the importance of the issues to shareholders.